kelsey-ek/of7azure/GUIDE/README.md

 fs.file-max = 65536
 net.ipv4.ip_local_port_range = 1024 65000
 ```
--- The parameters below are not supported in Centos container, so you can discard those.
+* The parameters below are not supported in a container environment, so you can discard those.
 ```bash
 net.core.rmem_default=262144
 net.core.wmem_default=262144